ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.en-gb.md

 #### Users and roles

-Creation of users is allowed via control panel and API with default admin roles and privileges.
+Creation of users is allowed via the Control Panel and API with default admin roles and privileges.

 ## We want your feedback!

 We would love to help answer questions and appreciate any feedback you may have.

 Are you on Discord?
 Connect to our channel at <https://discord.gg/PwPqWUpN8G> and interact directly with the team that builds our databases service!